 If Your Pet Becomes Dehydrated Quickly

-Dehydration is very dangerous for animals.
-Pets may become dehydrated quickly if they are unable to keep water down due to diarrhea or vomiting.
+Cat and dog dehydration is very dangerous for animals.
+Pets may become dehydrated quickly if they are unable to keep water down due to diarrhea or dog or cat vomiting.
 Additionally, pets who have heatstroke may become dehydrated, and other health problems can cause this symptom too.

 Although dehydration is a symptom and not a disease, it requires immediate emergency vet intervention.
 Pets may become very weak, sick, and lethargic from dehydration, but vets can provide IV fluids and help get your pet back to normal in no time.
 The emergency vet in Granger, IN can also check for the underlying cause of the dehydration and advise you on the best way to proceed in treatments from there.